rock-core/rock-and-syskit/source/syskit_basics/devices.html.md

 end
 ~~~

-And have a look at the generated devices:
+And have a look at the generated devices with `syskit ide -rgazebo models/profiles/gazebo/base.rb`:

 ![Devices from the UR10 model](media/devices.png)